The Asterisk War Episode 7 Review

 Isn’t Kirin a little too well developed for someone who’s supposed to be thirteen?

 The Asterisk War is doing a great job of building sympathy for the main characters.
 I’m pulling for Ayato to find his sister and to help Julis reach her goals.
-I’m backing Julis in her quest to find funding for the orphanage.
-I’m emotionally invested in Saya and Kirin as they strive to help their fathers.
+Also, I’m backing Julis in her quest to find funding for the orphanage.
+Saya and Kirin’s efforts to help their fathers makes me feel emotionally invested.
 I’m even hoping that Claudia succeeds, and I’m not even clear on what her goals are!

 I think it’s a good sign when a series can evoke such strong and positive reaction to the characters in only seven episodes.